 Of the three, back sleeping creates the most neutral biomechanical conditions for the cervical spine.
 But back sleeping is only as good as the pillow underneath it.
 What the research consistently shows is that pillow design is the decisive variable in whether any position delivers cervical restoration overnight.
 The best pillow for back sleepers with neck pain looks fundamentally different from what most people own — not softer or firmer, but geometrically different.

-What happens to your discs while you sleep
+What happens to your discs while you sleep?

 Throughout the day, gravitational load compresses the intervertebral discs — the fluid-filled shock absorbers between each vertebra — pushing fluid out and reducing their height.
 Lying down reverses that.
 Fluid re-enters, disc volumes increase, and the spine begins to restore.